Routhland: History

-Meanwhile, Job Routh's son, John Routh, has become one of the largest cotton planters in the world.
+Meanwhile, Job Routh's son, John Routh, had become one of the largest cotton planters in the world.
 From 1815 to 1824, he built this Routhland mansion on his father's land.
 It is the only remaining mansion under the name of Routhland in Natchez.
 It was first built in the Federal architectural style.
 It was later remodelled in the Greek Revival style, and later in the Italianate style.

 In 1871, it was purchased by Charles Clark, a Confederate veteran and former Governor of Mississippi from 1863 to 1865.
-Clark's descendants sold Routhland outside the family in 1946.
+Clark's descendants sold Routhland outside the family in 1946 to the Ratcliffe family, who saved and preserved it.

 Heritage significance

 It has been listed on the National Register of Historic Places since August 22, 1977.